← Back to journal

 The core difference

 Tarot is psychological.
 It reads the inner world: what you're feeling, what's driving you, what you're not seeing about yourself, the energy around a situation.
-The imagery is rich, symbolic, and open to interpretation.
+The imagery is rich, symbolic, and deliberately open to multiple interpretations.

 Lenormand is practical.
 It reads the outer world: what is happening, who is involved, what is coming.
 The imagery is direct, the meanings are concrete, and the combinations are read almost like sentences in a language.